alexgood1/NYTimesScraper2/README.md

 If you do so, then it is as simple as running any other node application, following the yarn start pattern common for all react apps.

-You can alsp run the app from your browser on the heroku version [here](https://apologetic-drake-56624.herokuapp.com/)
+You can also run the app from your browser on the heroku version [here](https://apologetic-drake-56624.herokuapp.com/)

 ## Built With
 * HTML & CSS